emenocal07/project-beachApp/README.md

 # 🏖️ Beach locator

 This project's aim is to provide a searcher of all beaches all over the Spanish country filtering by name or location and giving information of each beach.
+Take a look at it: https://tortuga-beach-locator.herokuapp.com/

 ## Screenshots
 ![tortuga-screenshot](https://user-images.githubusercontent.com/95500908/159769583-a99d632d-c720-4b8f-8cb3-4a054833b52c.jpg)